ptrhvns/meals/README.md

 ## Description

-This is a portfolio website for managing meals (e.g. recipes, menus, shopping lists, etc.).
+This is a portfolio project.
+The website is for managing recipes, menus, shopping lists, etc.

 ## Technologies